bsdpot/pot-book/docs/Getting.md

 # pot run mypot # an alias for start+term
 ```

-If you want to get some imformation about your pot, you can:
+If you want to get some information about your pot, you can:
 ```console
 # pot info -v -p mypot
 ```